berkaychi/BabsKitapEvi/README.md

 ## 🏗️ Architecture

-This project follows **Clean Architecture** principles with clear separation of concerns:
+This project follows **N-Layer Architecture** with clear separation of concerns:

 ```
 ├── Entities/           # Domain entities and models